You may also like

 Al-Zubaidi was the commander of southern armed groups fighting alongside the Saudi-led coalition and Hadi’s internationally recognized government against the Houthis.

 Al-Zubaidi subsequently broke away from the president and formed the 26-member STC with the apparent support of the UAE, when Hadi dismissed him as the governor of Aden, accusing him of disloyalty.
-In the intervening two years, the STC has de facto controlled the governorates of Aden, Lahj, Abyan, al-Dhalia and part of Shebwa, challenging the authority of both Hadi and the Houthis.
+In the intervening two years, the STC has de facto controlled the governorates of Aden, Lahj, Abyan, al-Dhalia, and part of Shebwa, challenging the authority of both Hadi and the Houthis.

 The STC’s Security Belt Forces, which are estimated to number around 90,000 fighters, seized Aden from pro-Hadi forces in early August 2019.
-In typical Yemeni style, the defeated forces have not been disarmed or detained.
+In a typical Yemeni style, the defeated forces have not been disarmed or detained.
 At least 38 people were killed in three days of fighting, before the Saudi-led coalition and the UAE mediated the return of the city to government-loyalist control.

 The STC leaders reiterated that the council is still a part of the anti-Houthi coalition, and will remain so, but Saudi/Emirati efforts to reconcile the separatists and Hadi, who has lived in exile in the Saudi capital Riyadh since March 2015, have so far been in vain.